This includes advising us on:

 Dr Knut-Inge Klepp – Norwegian Institute of Public Health, Norway

-Dr Shiriki Kumanyika – University of Pennsylvania, USA
+Prof Shiriki Kumanyika – University of Pennsylvania, US

 Dr Feisul Idzwan Mustapha – Ministry of Health, Malaysia

-Dr Mike Rayner – University of Oxford and British Heart Foundation Health Centre on Population Approaches for Non-Communicable Disease Prevention, UK
+Prof Mike Rayner – University of Oxford and Centre on Population Approaches for Non-Communicable Disease Prevention, UK

 Dr Francesco Branca – World Health Organization